HOME Register

 supervisory: managerial position; being in charge of a staff

-position: n. a job
+position: noun. a job

 over (four years): adverbial phrase More than four years